markkukauppinen/moth/README.md

 If you wanted to verify the value of the member variable _value, you should write a test suite for it by creating a new header file, for example mytestsuite.h.
 In the file you should include the moth.h header file, and the header file of the class which functionality you would like to test.
 In this case mytest.h.

 TEST_CASE and all CHECK macros are defined in moth.h header file.
 TEST_CASE obviously creates a new test case and the content of the case are written inside curly brackets.
-CHECK macros take in arguments and verifies the functinality of the class under testing against those arguments.
+CHECK macros take in arguments and verifies the functionality of the class under testing against those arguments.

 ```
 #include "../../moth.h"